-A Torque Driver subsystem feeds a constant driving torque from a torque source to the driver shaft (Inertia1).
+There is a constant driving torque from a torque source to the driver shaft (Inertia block on the left).
 Two damping subsystems apply heavy and light viscous friction to the driver and driven shafts, respectively.
-The two Scopes measure the shaft velocities and clutch pressures, respectively.
-The model pre-load function defines essential parameters in the workspace.
-(You can view this pre-load function.
-Open the model File > Model Properties > Model Properties dialog box.
-Then, click the Callbacks tab).
+The two scope subsystems measure the clutch pressures.
+The model workspace defines essential parameters for the blocks.
+For information on creating, accessing, and changing model workspace variables, see Specify Source for Data in Model Workspace and Change Model Workspace Data.

-The CR-CR 4-Speed transmission subsystem couples the driver to the driven shaft (Inertia2).
+The CR-CR 4-Speed transmission subsystem couples the driver to the driven shaft (Inertia block on the right).
 If the transmission is disengaged, a brake clutch and fixed housing allow you to brake the driven shaft.
-When you first open the model, the Clutch Control subsystem contains a set of programmed clutch signals for shifting the CR-CR transmission through a preconfigured gear and braking sequence over 30 seconds.

 For clarity, the model's major signal buses have been bundled as vectors and directed using Goto and From blocks.
-The Scopes are collected in the Scopes subsystem for convenience.
+The Clutch Pressures are collected in the Scopes subsystem for convenience.

 Manual Clutch Control for CR-CR Transmission